 - Retinal migraine

-Those who have migraine aura may have a range of symptoms, including:
+People who are in the aura phase of migraine may experience a range of symptoms, including:

-- Vision Disturbances: Seeing spots, flashes, zig zags, stars, or even losing sight for short periods of time.
+- Vision Disturbances – Seeing spots, flashes, zig zags, stars, or even losing sight for short periods of time.
 (Of those who experience migraine with aura, about 90% will experience visual aura.)

-Treating migraine with aura should consist of a combination of acute and preventative medication.
-However, according to Todd Schwedt, MD, if your symptoms have an immediate onset, last longer than 60 minutes or do not completely resolve, medical attention is required.
-If you experience additional symptoms, such as weakness on one side of the body, change in consciousness or level of alertness, it’s time to see a doctor.
-Migraine with aura also increases the risk of stroke – because of this, treating other stroke risk factors and avoiding certain medications is important and should be discussed with your physician.
+Treating migraine with aura may consist of a combination of acute and preventative medication.
+However, according to Dr. Todd Schwedt, if your symptoms have an immediate onset, last longer than 60 minutes or do not completely resolve, medical attention is required.
+Additionally, if you experience additional symptoms, such as weakness on one side of the body, changes in consciousness or level of alertness, it’s time to see a doctor.